 In 1939, Kern & Sandoz became Sandoz Ltd., a name it operated under for nearly sixty years.
 Meanwhile, across the border in 1946 post-war Austria, a company called Biochemie was founded to produce and supply scarce, urgently needed penicillin.
 Two researchers from Biochemie in 1951 discovered acid-resistant penicillin, which meant that for the first time, penicillin could be administered orally.
 The discovery drove the further development and rapid growth of the company.

 From its roots in 19th century Basel, the Sandoz brand has been transformed into a global leader in generic pharmaceuticals and biosimilars.
 Today, as a division of the Novartis Group, we offer approximately 1 000 molecules covering a broad range of therapeutic areas.
-In 2015, our products reached an estimated 500 million patients and our aspiration is to reach one billion.
+In 2020, our products reached an approximately 500 million patients and our aspiration is to reach one billion.
+1